TinyTapeout/tinytapeout_www/content/guides/workshop/wokwi-submit-design/_index.md

 ---
-title: 'Submit your Wokwi Design'
+title: 'Submit your design'
-linktitle: 'Submit your Wokwi Design'
-description: 'Submit your Wokwi Design'
+description: 'Get your design manufactured on Tiny Tapeout'
 weight: 60
 ---